alwaysdata/documentation/languages/deno/configuration/index.en.md

 | 1.2          |
 | 1.0          |

-La version par défaut est modifiable dans l'administration alwaysdata, **Environnement > Deno**.
-C'est cette version qui est notamment utilisée lorsque vous démarrez `deno`.
+The default version can be changed from the administration section, under **Environment > Deno**.
+This is the version that is especially used when you start `deno`.

 Versions are not necessarily [already installed]({{< ref "languages#versions" >}}).